-Startling new revelations about the role of "network scout" Thomas Driesen form the focus of the second Voice of The Valley of the 2016/17 season, which hits the streets of SE7 before Saturday's home fixture with Wimbledon on September 17th.
+Startling new revelations about the role of "network scout" Thomas Driesen formed the focus of the second Voice of The Valley of the 2016/17 season, which hit the streets of SE7 before the home fixture with Wimbledon on September 17th.
 Matt Wright revealed:

 Distinguished regulars Wyn Grant, John Ingram and Simon Matthews are prominent in the starting line-up, while "foreign signing" Roger Carter chips in from Australia.
 Plus there's the latest instalment of Lazy Daisy, our new cartoon strip.